plant-microct-tools/leaf-traits-microct/README.md

 ### Post-processing and leaf traits analysis
+Post-processing and leaf traits analysis detailled procedure to come.

 A jupyter notebook rendering of the post-processing and leaf trait analysis code, with some resulting images in the notebook, is available.
+This isn't the most up-to-date code, but will give you a good idea of what's happening.
+The leaf traits code is fairly well commented.

-This code will most probably have to be fine-tuned to each experiment.
+Please note that this code will most probably have to be fine-tuned to each experiment.

 ## Changes made to the previous version